 God tells us in 1 John 4:19, “We love because He first loved us.”
 Agape love is the kind of love God showed to us.
 John 3:16 says, “For God loved the world in this way: He gave His One and Only Son, so that everyone who believes in Him will not perish but have eternal life.”
 So the first step to having this kind of love is receiving this kind of love from God.
 Really soak in and think about God’s love for you!
 The second step is to consider; consider what is best for others and how you can be part of that best happening.
 Finally, follow the example of God, give yourself, give your time, and give your prayers for others.

 Too often Christians get caught up in trying to argue people into believing in God or believing what they believe about God.
 It’s not our responsibility to defend Jesus or defend the church.
-It is our responsibility to be the church, to be the body, the hands, the feet, the heart of Christ, to represent the beautiful love and grace of Jesus.
+It is our responsibility to be the church, to be the body, the hands, the feet, the heart of Christ, to represent the beautiful love and grace of Jesus by loving others.
 So today focus on God’s love for you because there is no love without Him.

 It is my desire to lavish my love on you. – 1 John 3:1